zackforbing/ruby-submissions/1510/module_4_assignments/gametime/slota-paige/submission_form.markdown

 ### What Features, if Any, Do You Feel Exceed Instructor Expectations?
 Audio:
- - When the window loads, Bill Pullman's speech from Indepence Day plays.
+ - When the window loads, Bill Pullman's speech from Independence Day plays.
 We didn't think we were going to have time to implement audio, but we made it work
  - (Code)[https://github.com/ShannonPaige/turing-invaders/blob/master/lib/index.js#L3-L4]